Working with lesbian, gay, bisexual, trans*, queer, questioning, asexual, and allied youth ages 24 & under!

 To talk with our Youth Program Coordinator, James Shultis more about this, call the office at (518) 462-6138 or email email@example.com!
 We work with students from all over the Capital Region to make schools more welcoming places to be!

 The Pride Center works with over 30 school districts in the Capital Region to build welcoming environments for all students regardless of sexual orientation or gender identity.
-We also provide presentations and in-service trainings to local and regional community organizations and agencies on promoting positive LGBT youth development.
+We also provide presentations and in-service trainings to local and regional community organizations and agencies on promoting positive LGBTQA youth development.

-The Capital Region Safe Schools Coalition is a multi-level initiative to provide schools, LGBT activists, and student groups the tools to make our local schools safe for all youth.
-This coalition educates the community about experiences of lesbian, gay, bisexual, transgender and queer youth, creates opportunities for meaningful youth leadership; empowers LGBT youth to be leaders in schools and our community and fosters a safer learning environment for youth to develop.
+The Capital Region Safe Schools Coalition is a multi-level initiative to provide schools, LGBTQA activists, and student groups the tools to make our local schools safe for all youth.
+This coalition educates the community about experiences of lesbian, gay, bisexual, transgender and queer youth, creates opportunities for meaningful youth leadership; empowers LGBTQA youth to be leaders in schools and our community and fosters a safer learning environment for youth to develop.

 Key components of the Capital Region Safe Schools Coalition include:

-- An expansive list of the schools who have pledged to prioritize the safety and growth of their LGBTQ students as well as those harassed because of the perception of their sexual orientation or gender identity;
+- An expansive list of the schools who have pledged to prioritize the safety and growth of their LGBTQA students as well as those harassed because of the perception of their sexual orientation or gender identity;

 We have worked with the students, teachers, or administrations of: